-109 Draft provincial youth policies for Northern, Eastern, Southern and Central provinces
+109 Draft provincial youth policies for Northern, Eastern, Southern and Central provinces knowledge and available services (document review112, KIIs with CO and ministry of education and health).

 110 UNFPA and Ministry of Education.
 An analysis of knowledge and attitudes of school children's sexual and reproducteive education and its causes.
 2018